maryanneramil19/WD--Hands-On-2/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
- This serves as my Hero and Card Display Website with distinct designs using pure HTML and CSS.
+ Welcome to my Hero and Card Display website with distinct desings including static designs of heroes and both static and animated versions of cards using HTML and CSS.

 </div>

 <br />